computesdk/evilGiraffe/README.md

 If you open an issue on this unfinished repo, I will assume you:

 - Didn't read anything above
-- Deserve to stub your toe on a Lego
+- Deserve to step on a Lego
 - Are, in fact, Garrison, testing me

 Issues will be closed with prejudice.
 Possibly with memes.
 Definitely with sarcasm.